What if there was a way to learn both physics as well as advanced mathematics all at the same time?

-Personally, I want to make this course as accessible as possible.
+I also want to make this course as accessible as possible.

 From my own experience, I've found that there is a huge barrier to entry on learning the "cool" subjects in physics - general relativity, quantum mechanics, cosmology, particle physics and so on.

-That's why I've built this course in a way that enables you to learn these topics even if you're not good at math to begin with - this is a very beginner-friendly course with a very low barrier to entry.
+That's why I've built this course in a way that enables you to learn these topics even if you're not a math wizard to begin with - this is a very beginner-friendly course with a low barrier to entry.

 However, the things you learn in this course are not just basic cookie-cutter physics and math.
 After this course, you'll specifically be able to:

-- Understand real physics from scratch, beyond popular science
+- Understand real physics and do actual calculations from scratch, beyond what you see in popular science

 - Learn the necessary math needed to tackle any advanced physics subject you want to